Bristol Free School Teaching Staff

-Mr B Sillince – Deputy Headteacher
+Mr B Sillince – Acting Headteacher

 Mr Sillince graduated with an Honours degree in Biology from Cardiff University.
 He studied for his PGCE with the University of Wales, Institute Cardiff and gained QTS after placements in the South Wales’ Valleys.